-Patrick plays on a mysterious 18th century cello, believed to be Italian and converted from a five-string violoncello piccolo.
+Patrick plays on a mysterious 18th-century cello, believed to be Italian and converted from a five-string violoncello piccolo; this is strung with gut strings by Eudoxa and Oliv, and paired with a very fine French bow by Charles Nicolas Bazin.

 “A true artist of the cello, who coped with the myriad challenges of the work in admirable and compelling fashion… a performance that can only be described as revelatory.” – Robert Matthew-Walker, Musical Opinion